teshima/PDFBookmark/README.md

  "Ch 1.1" is second level bookmark folded by "Ch 1".
 So it needs 2 tabs after its page number.
 And "Ch 1.1.1" is third level bookmark and needs 3 tabs, so on.

- It must be 1 plus/minus or same tabbing from previous line tabbing.
+ To go lower level than previous must be only 1 plus.
-If there is more than 1 plus/minus tabbing, then this script would shows error and be terminated.
+ If more than 1 plus tab, then the script would shows error and be terminated.

  ```
 1   Context
 2   Preface